 Music in the Mountains

-Arrive in Geneva in the afternoon on suggested Qatar Airways flights via Doha.
-Renaissance Tours or your travel agent can assist you with your travel arrangements.
+Depart Australia or New Zealand on suggested Qatar Airways flights to Geneva via Doha.
+Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements.

-In the morning, depart Geneva for Verbier.
-Set high in the Swiss Alps, Verbier is located on a south-facing terrace in the Val de Bagnes, and its rolling grassy hills rise to meet the great alpine conifer forests, while in the distance some of the mountain tops still retain their snowcaps even at the height of summer.
+This afternoon begin the ascent up the mountains to Verbier.
+Set high in the Swiss Alps, Verbier is located on a south-facing terrace in the Val de Bagnes and its rolling grassy hills rise to meet the great alpine conifer forests, while in the distance some of the peaks still retain their snowcaps even at the height of summer.

 The Verbier Festival